apify/apify-docs/sources/platform/actors/running/actor_standby.md

 - **Build** - The Actor build that the runs of the Standby Actor will use.
 Can be either a build tag (e.g. `latest.`), or a build number (e.g. `0.1.2`).

 You can see these in the Standby tab of the Actor detail page.
 However, note that these properties are not configurable at the Actor level.
 If you wish to use the Actor-level hostname, this will always use the default configuration.
-In order to override this configuration, just create a new Task from the Actor.
+To override this configuration, just create a new Task from the Actor.
 You can then head to the Standby tab of the created Task and modify the configuration as needed.
 Note that the task has a specific hostname, so make sure to use that in your application if you wish to use the custom configuration.

-#### Are the Standby runs billed differently?
+#### Are the Standby runs billed differently

 No, the Standby runs are billed in the same fashion as the normal runs.
 However, running Actors in Standby mode might have unexpected costs, as the Actors run in the background and consume resources even when no requests are being sent until they are terminated after the idle timeout period.

-#### Are the Standby runs shared among users?
+#### Are the Standby runs shared among users

 No, even if you use the Actor-level hostname with the default configuration, the background Actor runs for your requests are not shared with other users.

-#### How can I enable standby for my Actor?
+#### How can I enable standby for my Actor

 You can head to the Settings tab of your Actor, enable Standby mode, and set the default configuration.
 ![Standby for creators](./images/actor_standby/standby-creators.png)

-Please make sure to properly describe your Actors, their endpoints, and the schema for their inputs and ouputs in your README.
+Please make sure to describe your Actors, their endpoints, and the schema for their inputs and ouputs in your README.

-#### Can I monetize my Actor in the Standby mode?
+#### Can I monetize my Actor in the Standby mode

-No, Standby mode is currently in Beta, and monetization is not supported.
+No, Standby mode is in Beta, and monetization is not supported.